ewei068/pokestar/design.md

 * User Interface:
 The bot will not have a graphical user interface, as it will be a chatbot that interacts with users through text commands.
 Users will interact with the bot by sending messages in a designated channel on the Discord server.

+The goal of this bot is to be a fresh, unique take on other Discord Bots, Pokemon Bots, and Pokemon games.
+To accomplish this, we will focus on the following unique game mechanics:

+* Gacha: Pokemon and other items will be obtained by a gacha system.
+This will make obtaining items feel more exciting and rewarding.
+We will ensure fairness of the gacha with pity mechanics, selection mechanics, and fair rates.
+* Progression: Players will be able to progress in multiple ways, such as Pokemon training, user level-ups, and purchasing from the shop.
+* Interactivity: When applicable, bot responses will include buttons to allow for better responsive-ness and ease of interaction.
+* Battles: There will be a focus on the battling system.
+Battles will be unique, 6v6 turn-based battles with each move and Pokemon individually tuned.
+There will be multiple battle modes, both PvP and PvE.
+* Socialization: Due to the social nature of Discord, systems in the game will be tuned for socialization.
+This may include PvP battles, trading, and Co-op.

 ## Security
 Rate limiting users and/or servers: TBD.